Tr736/ClearScoreTest/README.md

 ## UI & Unit Tests
 UITests currently support Offline and Online modes.
 UITests are only in English.
 If I added another language and UITest to match I would expect them to fail.
 I'm not confident that the localization is working.
+Currently when running the DashboardOfflineUITest the enabling of the button happens too quickly thus checking if its disabled fails.
+I stopped building out the UITest here.

 ### Code Coverage
 UITest - 91.1%